casangi/casadocs/markdown/calibration-and-visibility-data/synthesis-calibration/solving-for-calibration.md

 The *append* parameter, if set to *True*, will append the solutions from this run to existing solutions in *caltable*.
 Of course, this only matters if the table already exists.
 If *append=False* and the specified caltable exists, it will overwrite it (if the caltable is not open in another process).

 <div class="alert alert-warning">
 The *append* parameter should be used with care, especially when also using *combine* in non-trivial ways.
-E.g., calibration solves will currently refuse to append incongruent aggregate spectral windows (e.g., observations with more than one group of concurrent spectral windows) when using *combine=\'spw\'*.
+E.g., calibration solves will currently refuse to append incongruent aggregate spectral windows (e.g., observations with more than one group of concurrent spectral windows) when using *combine='spw'*.
 This limitation arises from difficulty determining the appropriate spectral window fan-out on apply, and will be relaxed in a future version.
 </div>